kAmal-NithisH18/Simple-Mobile-Software/README.md

 ## Features:

-- **Spotify Integration:** Enjoy your favorite music seamlessly within the application.
+- **Spotify Integration:** Enjoy your favorite music seamlessly with the web.
 - **Hardcoded Notepad:** A simple text editor for quick note-taking and editing.
 - **Calculator:** Perform basic and advanced calculations with ease.
 - **Alarm Clock:** Set alarms to keep track of important events or tasks.
-- **Calendar:** Plan your schedule and stay organized with a built-in calendar.
+- **Calendar:** Stay organized with a built-in calendar.
 - **Camera:** Capture images using the integrated camera functionality.
 - **Snake Game:** Classic snake game for entertainment.
-- **Tic-Tac-Toe Game:** Challenge your friends or the computer to a game of tic-tac-toe.
+- **Tic-Tac-Toe Game:** Challenge your friends  to a game of tic-tac-toe.
 - **YouTube Playback:** Watch YouTube videos without leaving the application.
 - **FM Radio:** Listen to your favorite radio stations directly from the GUI.